ibm-cloud-docs/vpc/block_storage_vpc_encryption.md

 By default, {{site.data.keyword.block_storage_is_short}} boot and data volumes are encrypted with IBM-managed encryption.
 You can also create customer-managed encrypted volumes by using a supported key management service to create or import your customer root key.
 Customer-managed encryption is an option for boot and data volumes that are [created during instance provisioning](/docs/vpc?topic=vpc-creating-instances-byok#provision-byok-ui).
 You can also specify customer-managed encryption when you [create a stand-alone data volume](#data-vol-encryption-ui).
 {:shortdesc}

-For the Beta release, this feature is available in the Dallas, Washington DC, London, and Frankfort regions.
+Customer-managed encryption is only available to whitelisted users.
+Contact your IBM Sales representative if you are interested in getting access.
+This feature is available in the Dallas, Washington DC, London, and Frankfort regions.
-{:note}
+{: preview}

 ## Key management services for block storage volumes
 {: #key-mgt-services-for-storage}